notsanidhyak/Humans-Are-Fake/ModelCheckpoints/README.md

 <br>

-This folder contains all the model checkpoints along with their index which were generated while training after every 5 epoch.
+This folder contains all the generator and discriminator model checkpoints along with their index which were generated while training after every 5 epoch.

 <br>